-Declaration of Major/Change of Major
+Declaration of major/change of major

 Students are expected to declare their major no later than the time of registration for the fourth semester.
-Major declaration forms are available at the Student Accounts and Records Center (StAR) website (http://star.olin.edu [1]) and must be signed by the student and his or her adviser.
-Students declaring the Engineering major must also complete and submit a major course planning form at the same time.
-The instructions and form can also be found on the StAR website.
+Major declaration forms are available on the Student Affairs website and must be signed by the student and his or her adviser.

+Students declaring the Engineering major must also complete and submit a Plan of Study form at the same time.
+The instructions and form can also be found on the Olin website under Resources of Engineering Majors

-Changes of major can be submitted using a declaration of major form and a major course planning form (if appropriate).
+Change of majors can be submitted using a declaration of major form and a Plan of Study(if appropriate).
 Students who change their major should be aware of their remaining degree requirements.
-Additionally, they are responsible for tuition, room/board and fees for any semesters beyond the eight covered by the Olin scholarship.
+Additionally, they are responsible for tuition, room/board and fees for any semesters required beyond the eight covered by the Olin scholarship.